Just how healthy are school meals?

 All meals are lower in fat and provide balanced servings from each food group.
 School lunches provide half of the recommended allowances for calories, protein, vitamins A and C, iron and calcium.
 In recent years, Mohonasen has increased its use of whole grains, fresh fruits and vegetables.
 And nothing is fried; everything is baked – even the fries!

 What if we can’t afford school meals?

 Students may be eligible for free or reduced price lunches if their families meet federal guidelines.
 The application only takes a minute to fill out and can be done at any time during the school year.
 Students are given pin numbers just like everyone else so their peers and food service workers are not aware which children are receiving free or reduced price lunches.
-To obtain a copy of the application, call the food office at 518-356-8225, e-mail us with your address and we’ll mail it directly, or download the Free and Reduced Priced Meals Application.

 Applications should be submitted to Kim Gagnon, Food Service Director, Mohonasen Central School District, 2072 Curry Road, Schenectady, NY 12303.

 NOTE: Families who are eligible for free or reduced-price school meals are also income-eligible for the WIC program.
 WIC is a special supplemental food program that provides food and nutrition education for pregnant, breast-feeding and postpartum women, infants and children up to the age of five.
 To learn more about WIC, receive an application and/or make an appointment to enroll, call the Schenectady County WIC clinic at 518.346.8818.

 Why does the Federal Government require students to take a fruit or vegetable?